Byron Writers FestivalByron Writers Festival

 Byron Writers Festival is a 3-day celebration of storytelling, literature and big ideas covering everything from fiction, memoir, the environment, politics and social issues.

-Do Festival sessions have allocated seating?
+Do festival sessions have allocated seating?

 No. Seats in marquees are on a first come best dressed basis.